Did you know that most of the Front Range of Colorado has a moderate to high potential for house/foundation-destroying swelling soils?

 SO, What’s a current homeowner to do?
 Some things, for sure, but probably not overwhelming

-An often neglected aspect of shifting soils in Colorado is that of ongoing care and oversight of any home in the front range.
+An often-neglected aspect of shifting soils in Colorado is that of ongoing care and oversight of any home in the Front Range.
 Care should be taken to ensure all water flows away from a home or structure.
 When landscaping, it is essential to ensure that the initial grade set by the builder is maintained.
-Installing grass or high water use plantings near a foundation is also a bigtime no-no here.
-If you ever see water pooling on an area of your lot that has settled, it is a good idea to call an landscaper in to evaluate and correct water flow.
+Installing grass or high-water use plantings right next to a foundation are bigtime no-no’s here.
+If you ever see water pooling on an area of your lot that has settled, it’s probably a good idea to call in a landscaper to evaluate and correct water flow.
 The idea behind all these practices is to attempt to keep the pad supporting your home in as stable of a moisture state as is possible.
 Not too wet, and not too dry, and certainly no dramatic changes brought on by something that was easily preventable.

 Some current Details on Colorado over-EXCAVATIONS:

 A geo-soils engineer reviews the findings of the soils report and if warranted, prescribes how much soil must be removed from under and lateral to the future foundation footings.
 The engineer may specify digging down and removing two feet, five feet, or even ten feet of native soil.
 This literally means digging a very large hole.
 The hole is then refilled with suitable structural fill dirt (in compacted layers or “lifts,” of around six inches each) up to the level of the future foundation footings.
-In Colorado Springs right now, in 2016, it might be reasonable to anticipate a cost of between $7,000 and $10,000 per foot of depth of over-dig and refill.
-Therefore, two feet might cost between $14,000 to $20,000, for example.
+In Colorado Springs right now, it might be reasonable to anticipate a cost of between $9,000 and $12,000 per foot of depth of over-dig and refill.
+Therefore, two feet might cost between $18,000 to $24,000, for example.
 Transporting of materials represents the lion’s share of this cost.
 As a result, the distance to the source of fill material is a huge consideration.
 Hopefully, your building site is close to a local pit for materials, which would be similar to the lower per-foot number above.
 The more expensive per-foot version is a scenario in which trucks must go all the way across town to a retail material yard.
-These costs relate more to the custom side of building than production, by the way.
+Lastly, these costs relate more to custom building than production building, for reasons mentioned above.